diez/www.diez.org/docs/existing-project-integration/android.md

 ### Diez as a library

-For a simple setup, you can have a folder that contains your Diez project (design language definition) and a separate folder with your Android project.
+For a simple setup, you can have a folder that contains your Diez project (design token definitions) and a separate folder with your Android project.

-After you [compile](#compiling), a library module with your design language will be generated in a location relative to the current working directory at `build/diez-<name>-android`, where `<name>` is the name of your Diez project in kebab case.
+After you [compile](#compiling), a library module with your design tokens will be generated in a location relative to the current working directory at `build/diez-<name>-android`, where `<name>` is the name of your Diez project in kebab case.

 After that, you can consume your design language by adding it as a dependency in your `build.gradle`: